More Facets, more sparkle, more fire: the Royal 201

 The Royal 201: The ultimate sparkle

 Here at Royal Coster, we all have a special place in our hearts for the Royal 201.
-From management to goldsmith, from sales rep to diamond polisher.
-The Royal 201 is our darling.
+From management to goldsmith, from sales representative to diamond polisher.

 The most brilliant collection